thehelpfultipper/fetch_pokemon/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use the code for personal or commercial projects.

-For the detailed tutorial, visit the blog post.
+For the detailed tutorial, visit the [blog](https://thehelpfultipper.com/).